xLightsSequencer/xLights/README.txt

 XLIGHTS/NUTCRACKER RELEASE NOTES:
 --------------------------------
+    -- bug(dkulp) The v3 importer always generates in an "older" v4 format, not the current.
+Adjust accordingly.
     -- bug(gil)   Fix effect movement that could allow overlaps.
     -- bug(gil)   Prevent ability to crush effect size to zero when left and right edges of joined effects are moved.
     -- bug(dkulp) Fix Ripple implode/explode.
 Fixes #460